joshy36/zora-contract/README.md

 # zora-contract

-Some typscipt functions for interacting with the zora smart contracts.
+Some typescript functions for interacting with the zora auction contracts.